alexjomin/golive/Readme.md

 ### what, when and where ?

-In a continious deployment workflow, it's sometimes difficult to remember **which** software has been deployed, **when** and **where**. golive offers a dead simple api to record and retrieve your deliveries, it also come with a frontend to display the timeline with and heatmap.
+In a continious deployment workflow, it's sometimes difficult to remember **which** software has been deployed, **when** and **where**. golive offers a dead simple api to record and retrieve your deliveries, it also come with a frontend to display the timeline with a heatmap.

 ![screenshot](etc/screenshot.png)